emilioj/nbody-demo/README.md

 One should run this version in the same way as before and:
 - show the new performance numbers
-- describe the Intel® Advisor result
-- generate the compiler report
-- explain the remark #15344: loop was not vectorized: vector dependence prevents vectorization remark #15346: vector dependence: assumed ANTI dependence between ... and ... remark #15346: vector dependence: assumed FLOW dependence between ... and ...
-- explain the vectorization and how much we gain using it
-- refer to the Intel® compiler autovectorization guide and explain the requirements for autovectorization
+- generate the compiler report and look at some of the vectorization remarks
-- explain #pragma simd
-- explain #pragma simd reduction
 - modify in the `Makefile` the CXXFLAGS adding the OMPFLAGS at line 8, recompile and run remark #15301: OpenMP SIMD LOOP WAS VECTORIZED
 - at this point running the code shows wrong results (Warning with SIMD, be aware of the full control)
 - try to use #pragma simd reduction (solution in the file GSimulation-simd.cpp) NB rember that the simd reduction is not allowed on `particles->acc_x[i]`
   Solution:
     - cp GSimulation.cpp GSimulation.cpp.bkp
     - cp GSimulation-simd.cpp GSimulation.cpp
   recompile and run